Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 7. Practice Good Hygiene Preventive care:

-- Wash hands before eating and after trips.
+- Wash hands before eating and after toilet.

 - Keep nails trimmed and clean.